AgentSmithyAI/agentsmithy-agent/docs/graceful-shutdown.md

 - Ensure client properly handles error events

 ### Testing issues
-- Ensure port 11434 is available
+- Ensure port 8765 is available (or the port specified in your config)
 - Check .env file configuration
 - Verify Python dependencies are installed